 By Coach: The National Express buses take about 2 hours from the Heathrow Central Bus Station to Coventry Pool Meadow Bus Station.
 Departure times are distributed according to an unclear law.
-One can buy tickets on their web page and print them.
-(However, an "amendment charge" in case of late arrival may be significant; see their info.)
+One can buy tickets on their web page and print them, but these are limited to a particular journey.

 Gatwick Airport, LGW.
 Again, there seems to be no canonical route.
 Perhaps the most convenient may be to go by train via Watford (the railway station is at the airport, hourly direct trains to Watford Junction).
 One can also go via London, or take a National Express bus.

 Luton Airport, LTN.
 A National Express bus to Coventry Pool Meadow Bus Station (infrequent service) or train to London St Pancras Station or Kings Cross Station; both are within a walking distance from Euston Station.

 Stansted Airport, STN.
 A National Express bus to Coventry Pool Meadow Bus Station (infrequent service) or train to Tottenham Hale followed by underground (Victoria Line) to Euston Station.